‘It’s our turn!’ French youths unite against anti-Semitism, racism

-Category: World Hits: 1Two years ago, a group of young French Jews and Arabs decided to put up a united front against anti-Semitism and racism, through an SOS Racisme initiative.
+Category: World Hits: 2Two years ago, a group of young French Jews and Arabs decided to put up a united front against anti-Semitism and racism, through an SOS Racisme initiative.
 Through their different backgrounds and religions, they set out on a nationwide awareness campaign in a bid to open up an unfiltered dialogue in communities where these topics have become completely taboo.
 Reporter Hanna Assouline followed the youths on their mission to make people open up and talk.

 Read more https://www.france24.com/en/tv-shows/reporters/20201224-it-s-our-turn-french-youths-unite-against-anti-semitism-racism